Two glasses of raspberry mousse topped (Incomplete: max_output_tokens)

 Using warm puree

-Warm fruit mixture can deflate whipped cream and loosen the final texture.
-Always cool the puree before folding.
+This is one of the most common mistakes.
+Warm puree can deflate whipped cream and make the mousse less stable.
+Always cool the fruit mixture before folding.

 Overwhipping the cream